-I am a historian of medieval Europe, with a focus on cultural history, religious history, and the Norse world.
+I am a historian of medieval Europe with broad interests in cultural history, religious history, and the Norse world.
 I received my bachelor’s degree from Bates College and subsequently studied at the University of Oslo, the University of Iceland, and Cornell University, where I completed my PhD.

 My research revolves around issues of communication, imagination, and authority, particularly in the high and late medieval church.
-I examine how clerics on the northern fringes of Europe construed their relationships to distant centers of ecclesiastical power.
-My work has appeared in Speculum, Viking and Medieval Scandinavia, and elsewhere.
+In my first book, Reimagining Christendom, I examined how clerics on the northern fringes of Europe refashioned and repurposed the legal principles and official documents of the Roman church for their own ends.
+In the process, I argued, these churchmen constructed visions of ecclesiastical order that underscore the diversity and dynamism of Christendom as a whole.
+My recent articles have appeared in Speculum, Viking and Medieval Scandinavia, and elsewhere.

 I regularly teach Medieval Civilization (HTY 202) and the History of Ancient and Medieval Europe (HTY 105).
 I also offer courses on heresy and witchcraft (HTY 235), the Vikings (HTY 427), and a number of other subjects in European history.
 My recent upper-level seminars have examined the medieval papacy, the history of the book, and medieval historiography.

 Reimagining Christendom: Writing Iceland’s Bishops into the Roman Church, 1200–1350 (Philadelphia: University of Pennsylvania Press, 2023).